-Guardianship can typically be avoided with estate planning, but it is necessary when a family member has lost the ability to manage their affairs and has not left any financial or healthcare power of attorney documents behind.
+Although guardianship proceedings can often be avoided with a thorough estate plan, it becomes necessary to initiate the guardianship process when a family member has lost the ability to manage affairs and has not executed appropriate financial or healthcare power of attorney documents.

 The role of guardianship can extend to the following: